Meal Prep: Asian Meatball Bowls

 - To serve, drizzle sauce over the bahn mi bowl.

 Not a fan of pork?
 Use ground turkey instead!
+You will love having meals ready to go for the week!

 What others are saying